Atrocities in the Congo Free State

-Despite these atrocities, the main cause of the population decline was disease, which was exacerbated by the social disruption caused by the Free State.
+The main direct cause of the population decline was disease, which was exacerbated by the social disruption caused by the atrocities of the Free State.
 A number of epidemics, notably African sleeping sickness, smallpox, swine influenza and amoebic dysentery, ravaged indigenous populations.
 In 1901 alone it was estimated that 500,000 Congolese had died from sleeping sickness.
 Disease, famine and violence combined to reduce the birth-rate while excess deaths rose.

 The severing of workers' hands achieved particular international notoriety.
 These were sometimes cut off by Force Publique soldiers who were made to account for every shot they fired by bringing back the hands of their victims.
-These details were recorded by Christian missionaries working in the Congo and caused public outrage when they were made known in the United Kingdom, Belgium, the United States and elsewhere.
+These details were recorded by Christian missionaries working in the Congo and caused public outrage when they were made known in the United Kingdom, Belgium, the United States, and elsewhere.
 An international campaign against the Congo Free State began in 1890 and reached its apogee after 1900 under the leadership of the British activist E. D. Morel.
 On 15 November 1908, under international pressure, the Government of Belgium annexed the Congo Free State to form the Belgian Congo.
 It ended many of the systems responsible for the abuses.
 The size of the population decline during the period is the subject of extensive historiographical debate; there is an open debate as to whether the atrocities constitute genocide.
-In 2020 King Philippe of Belgium expressed his regret to the Government of Congo for "acts of violence and cruelty" inflicted during the rule of the Congo Free State, though he did not explicitly mention Leopold's role and some activists accused him of not making a full apology.
+In 2020, King Philippe of Belgium expressed his regret to the Government of Congo for "acts of violence and cruelty" inflicted during the rule of the Congo Free State, but did not explicitly mention Leopold's role.
+Some activists accused him of not making a full apology.